-Once an account is closed any available credit on the account at the time of the closure is no longer accessible to you.
-Because of that, it might seem like a closed account is at 100% utilization since you no longer have access to the account.
+Also, once an account is closed, any available credit on the account at the time of the closure is no longer accessible to you, and that, too, can affect your score.
+It might seem like a closed account is at 100% utilization since you no longer have access to the account.
 But it is not as simple as that.

 While the factors of credit scoring (payment history, credit utilization, credit age, credit mix, new credit) seem pretty straightforward, the science behind credit scoring is complicated.
 Credit scoring is all about assessing risk and predicting future default.
 How much risk is a new lender taking on when they accept you as a new customer?

 Closed accounts are a case in point.
 Accounts are closed all the time for many different reasons and can be closed by either the lender or the user.
 For instance, a lender might close an account due to nonpayment or non-use, while a user might close an account because the terms are changed by the lender.

 So, rather than simply calling a closed account 100% utilized, the scoring algorithm will look at what the credit limit was at the time the account was closed because this will give a better assessment of risk, no matter why the account was closed.
 If your account had 80% of its credit line utilized when it was closed, the debt owed still represents a risk to any lender thinking of giving you new credit.
 So, it will score lower than if the balance was a smaller percentage of your limit.